-We pursue our investment objective by taking advantage of a broad spectrum of available investment opportunities in the bank sector, including securities in U.S. community banks, larger regional, national and money center banks domiciled in the United States, global money center banks and companies that provide goods and/or services to banking companies.
+We pursue our investment objective by taking advantage of a broad spectrum of available investment opportunities in the bank sector, including securities in U.S. community banks, larger regional, national and money center banks domiciled in the United States, and global money center banks.

 We invest in public and privately-held community banks located throughout the United States.
-For the purpose of our investment objectives and this prospectus, we define "community bank" to mean banks, savings associations and their holding companies with less than \$10 billion in consolidated assets that serve local markets.
-As of September 30, 2020, the community banking sector is a highly fragmented \$2.5 trillion industry, comprised of 4,590 banks located throughout the United States, including underserved rural, semi-rural, suburban and other niche markets.
+We consider "community banks" to be banks, savings associations and their holding companies with less than \$10 billion in consolidated assets that serve local markets.
+As of December 31, 2020, the community banking sector is a highly fragmented \$2.7 trillion industry, comprised of 4,850 banks located throughout the United States, including underserved rural, semi-rural, suburban and other niche markets.
 Community banks generally have simple, straightforward business models and geographically concentrated credit exposure.
 Community banks typically do not have exposure to non-U.S. credit and are focused on lending to borrowers in their distinct communities.
 As a result, we believe that community banks frequently have a better understanding of the local businesses they finance than larger banking organizations.
 Many of these community banks are well established, having been in business on average for more than 75 years, and having survived many economic cycles, including the most recent financial crisis.
 We invest directly in community banks differentiated by asset sizes, business models and geographies.

-We also invest in similar securities of larger regional, national and money center banks domiciled in the United States, global money center banks and companies that provide goods and/or services to banking companies.
-Additionally, we utilize alternative capital securities in the portfolio consistent with our investment strategy.
-We typically invest in alternative capital securities issued by larger, regulated global money center banks and backed by a diverse range of underlying corporate credits held by the bank itself.
-Banks issue alternative capital transactions to optimize capital ratios, reduce balance sheet concentrations and respond to regulatory changes.
-Through the structure of the alternative capital transaction, the issuing bank retains meaningful exposure to the underlying collateral pool which helps to promote alignment with investors and incentive to maintain disciplined underwriting standards.
-Alternative capital transactions are driven by long-term trusted relationships and only a relatively small group of financial institutions are known to participate.
-We intend to continue to direct investments into alternative capital securities with high quality collateral and diversified exposure that has the potential to generate floating rate current income.
+We also invest in similar securities of larger regional, national and money center banks domiciled in the United States, and global money center banks.

+We also invest in regulatory capital securities, such as credit-linked notes, consistent with our investment strategy.
+We typically invest in regulatory capital securities issued by larger, regulated global money center banks and backed by a diverse range of underlying corporate credits held by the bank itself.
+Banks enter into regulatory capital transactions to optimize capital ratios, reduce balance sheet concentrations and respond to regulatory changes.
+For example, through a credit-linked note, the issuing bank retains meaningful exposure to the underlying collateral pool which aligns the bank with investors and promotes disciplined loan origination and underwriting standards.
+Regulatory capital transactions are typically privately negotiated transactions driven by long-term trusted relationships and only a relatively small group of financial institutions are known to participate.
+We intend to continue to direct investments into regulatory capital securities with high quality collateral, as determined by our Advisor, and diversified exposure that has the potential to generate floating rate current income.
+The collateral pledged in a regulatory capital transaction may not be publicly rated by any rating agency, and may have greater credit and liquidity risks than investment-grade corporate obligations that are publicly rated.